-For five days the Emperor Xerxes waited for the Greeks to come to their senses and surrender but even after numerous promises that they would be well treated, even rewarded, they still stubbornly refused.
-Finally, angered by their stubborn refusal to see sense he ordered his army to attack.
+For five days the Emperor Xerxes waited for the Greeks to come to their senses and surrender, but even after numerous promises they would be well treated, even rewarded, they still stubbornly refused to do so.
+Finally, angered by their obdurate denial of reality he ordered his army to attack.
 He expected a swift victory.

-But the Pass at Thermopylae was so narrow that a full-frontal assault was the only tactic available and Leonidas had blocked it with a shield and spear wall, his phalanx, which proved difficult to breach and held firm under constant attack.
-Indeed, Leonidas was even able rotate his men to avoid fatigue and would on occasion feign retreat to draw the Persians in who would then be cut down by his reserves..
+But the Pass at Thermopylae was so narrow that a full-frontal assault was the only tactic possible, and Leonidas had blocked it with a shield and spear wall.
+His phalanx, which was assaulted time and again proved impossible to breach and Leonidas was even able rotate his men to avoid fatigue.
+On occasion he would feign retreat to draw the Persians in who would then be cut down by his reserves.

 Frustrated at his army's lack of progress Xerxes ordered in his Immortals.
-They were the elite of the Persian Army who often served as the Emperor’s personal bodyguard and had never before been defeated in battle.
+They were the elite of the Persian Army and the Emperor’s personal bodyguard.
+They had never before been defeated in battle.

-The humiliation of the Immortals was almost too much for Xerxes to bear and the atmosphere in the Persian camp was one of mourning, almost despair.
-The day had belonged to the Greeks but the fighting had been hard and they were exhausted.
+The humiliation of his Immortals was too much for Xerxes to bear and the atmosphere in the Persian camp was one of mourning and despair.
+The day had belonged to the Greeks, but the fighting had been hard, and they were exhausted.
 Even so, they had held the pass and morale was high.

 That night, however, a Greek goat-herder, Ephialties, approached the Persians with information he was willing to share, for a reward.
 He would show them a route down the pass that would enable them to by-pass Leonidas and his Spartans and encircle the Greek Army.